-- Reviewed and approved the Risk Assessment mechanism to measure different types of risks to which the company may be exposed in order to mitigate the expected adverse impacts as far as possible. - Reviewed and approved a study conducted by the Risk Department on the nature of the risks which is surrounded SOOR in addition to evaluation and measurement of such risks as well as submission of expected solutions to encounter such adverse impacts. - Reviewed and approved risk appetite report prepared by Risk Management Department in order for the Board of Directors to approve and determine risk level acceptable to SOOR. - Updated risk management's policies and procedures. - · Updated the risk register. - Prepared process mapping to facilitate potential risk determination process at SOOR various departments.
+- Reviewed and approved a study conducted by the Risk Department on the nature of the risks facing SOOR in addition to evaluation and measurement of such risks as well as submission of mitigation/enhancement solutions to encounter such adverse/positive impacts. - Reviewed and approved a report conducted by the Risk Department on the potential risks that may arise from the audit findings for each department. - Reviewed an updated risk register conducted by Risk management department with a new approach that contains both threats and opportunities in Risk definition. - Reviewed and approved the new Probability Index Matrix prepared by the Risk Department to comply with the new approach taken to include all risks that are either opportunities or threats. - Prepared process mapping to facilitate potential risk determination process at SOOR's various departments.